htvekov/openHASP-Sonos-media-player/README.md

 	- Supports **swap of title/artist** by suffixing source in Sonos Fovourites with a ‘|‘ symbol
 - Primary- and active slave speakers friendly names are also displayed
 	- Active speakers are displayed instead of artist, when tabview is active
+	- On 480 x 800 resolution devices both master- and slave speakers are displayed at all times

 #### Config consists of four elements:
 HA groups, configuration (both support sensors and CC plate config), automation and the plate jsonl.